Particles shut off shortly after level start (at least in Boomsky megawad) in Doom

 For instance, I currently believe my above mentioned mod is breaking the generator system, rather than breaching the active limit (Gary's original report also suggests something is broken).
 But we have no way of knowing for sure and I’m sure Deng Team would prefer not to be told there is a bug in the generator system and spend time looking at it, only to find out that it’s actually just a case of the generator limit being over-ran?

-#5 Updated by Gary about 5 years ago
+#5 Updated by Gary over 5 years ago

 Getting rid of that limit could also help.
 Dani talks about ho that would require rewriting the whole system from the ground up.
 Yet on the FreeSpace (a space simulator) Open source code, they just add a string of code to get rid of the limit and set it higher.
 I think Boomsky is a bug; not a problem with the limit.
 If you try the last stable (1.13.2), most particles, save from the barrel debris, seem to stick around.
 On Boomsky with 1.14, they don't take long to shut off on all levels.
 Too bad one can't force them to stay on because it makes me PO'd when they do that.

-#6 Updated by danij about 5 years ago
+#6 Updated by danij over 5 years ago

 Allow me to clarify a couple of points: